For this series of posts, we are focusing on those characteristics of wisdom that set the Wise Virgins apart from the Foolish Virgins.

-“He that hearkeneth unto counsel is wise.”
+“He that hearkens unto counsel is wise.”
 (Proverbs 12:15b)

 The English word ‘hearken’ is the very important Hebrew word ‘shama‘ (Strong’s #8085), meaning “to hear intelligently, with the implication of attention, and the intention to obey.”

 By listening carefully, the one who is wise will not be doing a lot of talking (Proverbs 10:19 and Proverbs 29:11).

 Digging For Treasure

-What we must seek is truth that is according to the truth of the Scriptures, and this requires an effort that is similar to digging for treasure, as described in Proverbs 2.
+This requires an effort that is similar to digging for treasure, as described in Proverbs 2.
 Digging for treasure has the exciting promise of great riches, yet the process can be difficult and wearisome.

 Then we must test anything we hear that claims to be Bible counsel, Bible teaching, Bible knowledge, Bible truth, or Bible understanding.

-… O Yahuwah, give me understanding according to Your word.
+… O Yahuwah, give me understanding according to Your Word.
 (Psalms 119:169b)

 How can a young man keep his way pure?
-By guarding it according to Your word.
+By guarding it according to Your Word.
 (Psalms 119:9)

-Uphold me according unto Your word, that I may live ….
+Uphold me according unto Your Word, that I may live ….
 (Psalms 119:116a)

-To the law [torah] and to the testimony: if they speak not according to this word [the Scriptures], it is because there is no light [no truth] in them.
+To the law [torah] and to the testimony: if they speak not according to this Word [the Scriptures], it is because there is no light [no truth] in them.
 (Isaiah 8:20)

-When we study the Scriptures as our primary source of wisdom, and then choose to hearken to and follow what it says, then we will grow in wisdom, understanding, and knowledge.
+When we study the Scriptures as our primary source of wisdom, and then hearken to and follow what it says, then we will grow in wisdom, understanding, and knowledge!
+When we receive God’s wisdom, even our character will begin to portray a more godly nature.
 The Wise Virgins know this!

-Our Example: Mary, or Martha?
+Our Example: Mary or Martha?

-Martha’s focus was to be busy with much serving, but Mary’s focus was to sit at the feet of Yahushua, to listen and to learn:
+Martha’s focus was to be busy with much serving, but Mary’s focus was to sit at the feet of Yahushua [Jesus], to listen and to learn: